The Hidden Language of Nature: The Best Secrets How Plants Communicate in Silence

 In Image: The laboratory contained plants for experiments

-One well-known example in the language of nature is the Mimosa pudica, sometimes known as the “sensitive plant,” which folds its leaves inwards in response to contact.
-An electrical signal that passes through the plant’s tissues enables this quick reaction.
-Similar to this, the Venus flytrap uses electrical signals to seal its trap when prey activates its sensitive hairs.
-Although these reactions seem entirely mechanical, they are really a result of the plant’s capacity to detect its surroundings and adapt.
+A famous example in the plant kingdom is the Mimosa pudica — sometimes called the “sensitive plant” — which folds its leaves inwards upon touch.
+An electrical impulse that travels through the plant’s tissues allows for this rapid response.
+Like this, the Venus flytrap employs electrical signals to close its trap when animals hit its trigger hairs.
+Though these might seem like strictly mechanical responses, they are in fact due to the ability of the plant to sense its environment and respond to it.

-In the language of nature, plants and microorganisms that fix nitrogen have symbiotic interactions.
-For example, legume plants emit chemical cues that attract certain bacteria to their roots.
-Once connected, these bacteria take up carbon molecules from the plant in return for vital nutrients like nitrogen.
-The accuracy of this conversation demonstrates the complexity of the language of nature.
+Plants (e.g., legumes) and nitrogen-fixing microorganisms (e.g., rhizobia and actinomycetes) have symbiotic interactions in the language of nature.
+For example, many legume plants secrete chemical signals that invite specific bacteria to their roots.
+Once attached to the root system, these bacteria absorb carbon molecules secreted by the plant in exchange for essential nutrients such as nitrogen.
+This conversation is correct to show the complexity of the language of nature.

 Language of nature